 June 8-11, 2015

 Registration is currently full.
-Spaces may open.
-Join the wait list.Sustainability in Fashion and Textiles is a four-day series of lectures, discussions, site visits, and hands-on workshops focusing on sustainability and technology in fashion and textiles.
+To join the waitlist for the 2016 Summer Institute, email email@example.com.Sustainability in Fashion and Textiles is a four-day series of lectures, discussions, site visits, and hands-on workshops focusing on sustainability and technology in fashion and textiles.
 Designed for industry professionals as well as academics wishing to broaden their understanding of sustainability and how to support its integration into the industry, this interdisciplinary program will be important for designers, technologists, educators, and those involved in creation or production, as well as those seeking greater business and professional knowledge.

 The presenters are thought leaders in the field who provide current information, hands-on experiences, and fresh perspectives.
 Sessions have a broad-based focus on the business of fashion and sustainability from both corporate and SME (small and medium-sized enterprises) viewpoints, giving participants from all areas of the fashion and textile industry an opportunity to deepen their knowledge and expand their outlook.
 A diverse range of offerings lets participants choose workshops suited to their own interests.
 They will leave with a new understanding of a vibrant industry that stands at the intersection of design, technology, and business.

 » Textile Toolbox, an exhibition of Swedish fashion and textile design instructions from the future, will be on view during The Summer Institute.